JamiKettunen/firmware-mainline-oneplus5/README.md

 # firmware-mainline-oneplus5
 OnePlus 5 (MSM8998) firmware files needed for e.g. Wi-Fi and Bluetooth on the mainline Linux (5.6+) kernel.

+## DEPRECATION NOTICE
+This repository has been deprecated in favor of [my qcom-fw-setup script](https://github.com/JamiKettunen/qcom-fw-setup) which extracts all the needed FW files from the device partitions directly onto the rootfs!

 ## Instructions
 All firmware in this repository is expected to be placed in this exact structure under `/lib/firmware/` on the phone.